awslabs/aws-lambda-rust-runtime/README.md

 }
 ```

-The code above is the same as the [basic example](https://github.com/awslabs/aws-lambda-rust-runtime/blob/master/lambda/examples/hello-without-macro.rs) in the `lambda` crate.
+The code above is the same as the [basic example](https://github.com/awslabs/aws-lambda-rust-runtime/blob/master/lambda/examples/hello-without-macro.rs) in the `lambda_runtime` crate.

 ### Deployment